Canada-MERCOSUR Exploratory Trade Discussions

 The Government of Canada welcomes comments and advice regarding how Canada and MERCOSUR could enhance its trading relationship, including any priorities, objectives and/or concerns relating to trade and investment with MERCOSUR (see Canada Gazette: Consultations on Options to Enhance Trade With MERCOSUR).
 All interested parties are invited to submit their views.

 If you have questions or comments about this initiative, we would like to hear from you.
-Please contact Foreign Affairs & International Trade Canada at:
+Please contact Global Affairs Canada at:

 Trade Policy and Negotiations I Division (TPE)

 Global Affairs Canada